chaoshun2025/Multimodal-LLMs-For-Seismic-Interpretation/README.md

-# MLLMsDataPrepForSeismicInterpretation
+# MultiModel VLMs for Seismic Interpretation
-Data Preparation for Multimodel LLMs for Seismic Interpretation
+1) Data Preparation for Multimodel LLMs for Seismic Interpretation
+2) MLLM training